 This recipe is unique for sangria since it has a minimal amount of fruit juice added to the wine.
 However, the cinnamon-scented syrup, plus the limes and nutmeg, highlight the versatility of wine and the resulting beverage is very refreshing.

 On Tu Bishvat, it is customary to eat foods containing the seven species and to bless them.
 These are grapes and wine, wheat, barley, figs, pomegranates, dates, and olives.
-Although not mentioned in Deuteronomy, almonds also figure prominently in this celebration, as they are the first tree to flower in Israel at that time of year.

 - Combine the water, sugar, and cinnamon sticks in a 1-quart saucepan.
 Bring to a boil and cook over moderately high heat for 5 minutes or until the bubbles get larger and slower.
 Remove from the heat and cool until room temperature.